No discussion of the new CLR features would be complete without a description of the security issues associated

 Table 3-4: CLR Database Object Security Options

 Using the SAFE permission restricts all external access.
 The EXTERNAL_ACCESS permission enables some external access of resources using managed APIs.
 SQL Server impersonates the caller in order to access external resources.
-You must have the new EXTERNAL_ACCESS permission in
+You must have the new EXTERNAL_ACCESS permission in order to create objects with this permission set.
+The UNSAFE permission is basically an anything-goes type of permission.
+All system resources can be accessed, and calls to both managed and unmanaged code are allowed.
+Only system administrators can create objects with UNSAFE permissions.

 In addition to using the CREATE ASSEMBLY statement, you can also set the CLR database object permission using the project properties as is shown in Figure 3-16.